-• Adopt a policy on dealing with the External Auditor and report/recommend to the Board any issues that require action on part of the Board.

-Upon the completion of external audit procedures and in preparation for the AGM, the Audit Committee will meet with the external auditor (independently from the Board), for the external auditor to present the external audit letter, the scope, nature and extent of work, services provided, independency and objectivity.
-Accordingly, the Audit Committee will report to the Board specifying the issues (if any) for which it deems important to take an action, along with submitting its recommendations for the actions that need to be taken.

-The external auditor is then to present the same to the Board of Director for their approval in light of the Audit Committee recommendations.

-- Monitor the independence of the External Auditor and discuss with the same the nature, scope and efficiency of the audit in accordance with generally accepted auditing standards. - Independently from the Board of Directors, the Committee will meet to ensure (on quarterly and annual basis) the integrity of the financial statements and review the same as part of its ordinary work during the year, and before the announcement to the market, and accordingly the Committee will report its recommendations (if any) to the Board.
+- Adopt a policy on dealing with the External Auditor and report/recommend to the Board any issues that require action on part of the Board. - Upon the completion of external audit procedures and in preparation for the AGM, the Audit Committee will meet with the external auditor (independently from the Board), for the external auditor to present the external audit letter, the scope, nature and extent of work, services provided, independency and objectivity.
+Accordingly, the Audit Committee will report to the Board specifying the issues (if any) for which it deems important to take an action, along with submitting its recommendations for the actions that need to be taken. - The external auditor is then to present the same to the Board of Director for their approval in light of the Audit Committee recommendations. - Monitor the independence of the External Auditor and discuss with the same the nature, scope and efficiency of the audit in accordance with generally accepted auditing standards. - Independently from the Board of Directors, the Committee will meet to ensure (on quarterly and annual basis) the integrity of the financial statements and review the same as part of its ordinary work during the year, and before the announcement to the market, and accordingly the Committee will report its recommendations (if any) to the Board.
 In particular, the Committee shall concentrate on the following: - Any changes in the accounting policies and practices. - Distinguish the matters that are subject to the discretion of the Management. - The substantial amendments resulting from auditing. - Assuming the continuous operation of the Company - Abiding by the accounting standards decided by the Securities and Commodities Authority. - Abiding by the "Listing Rules and Disclosure", and other legal requirements pertaining to the preparation of financial reports.

 In case the Audit Committee could not meet before the announcement to the market to review the financial statements, the Chairman of the Board and the Chief Executive Officer will approve and sign the financial statements.
-Consequently, the Audit Committee will meet to review the same.
+Consequently, the Audit Committee will meet to review the same. - To coordinate with the Board, executive management and the CFO and also to meet with the External Auditors at least once a year.